Nutrition and Liver disease

 ascites and edema

 Ascites is the accumulation of fluid in the abdominal cavity.
 Edema is fluid built up in the tissues, usually the feet, legs or back.
 Both conditions result from abnormal accumulation of sodium associated with portal hypertension and liver disease.
-Most affected patients will not require strict fluid restriction.
-Sodium intake is often restricted for patients with cirrhosis to avoid retention of fluids in the body.
-Such a diet would allow only 2-4 grams of sodium and would exclude canned soups and vegetables, cold cut meats, condiments such as mayonnaise and ketchup, dairy products, cheese and ice cream.
+Usually only “no added salt” is recommended for patients with cirrhosis.
+However, sodium intake is often restricted for patients who develop decompensated cirrhosis with ascites.
+Such a diet would allow only 2-3 grams of sodium and would exclude canned meats, soups and vegetables, cold cut meats, condiments such as mayonnaise and ketchup, and some cheeses.
 Most fresh foods are low in sodium.
 The best salt substitute is lemon juice (which is salt free).

 Cholestasis is an inability of the liver to excrete bile.
-This may result in steatorrhea (fat malabsorption due to inadequate amounts of bile which dissolve fat in the intestines).
-Steatorrhea may go unnoticed by the patient or can be associated with weight loss due to lost calories.
-Stools may be foul smelling and float.
-Fat supplements are available; the most commonly used being medium chain triglycerides (MCT oil) and safflower oil which are absorbable with less dependence upon bile.
-They may be used as a caloric supplement.
+This may result in steatorrhea (fat malabsorption due to inadequate amounts of bile).
+Steatorrhea may go unnoticed by the patient or can be associated with weight loss due to lost fat calories.
+Stools may be oily in appearance and foul smelling.
+Fat supplements are available; the most commonly used being medium-chain triglycerides (MCT oil).
+Safflower oil can also be used.
+These oils are more readily absorbed since they are not as dependent upon bile for their digestion.
+They are often used as a caloric supplement.
 MCT oil is used like any other cooking oil, in salad dressings or in cooking.
-Patients with steatorrhea may also have difficulty absorbing fat soluble vitamins.
-However, water soluble vitamins are absorbed normally.
-Supplementing the diet with fat soluble vitamins is possible, though it should only be carried out under the guidance of a physician.
+Patients with steatorrhea may also have difficulty absorbing fat-soluble vitamins (A, D, E, and K).
+However, water-soluble vitamins are absorbed normally.
+Supplementing the diet with fat-soluble vitamins is possible, though it should only be carried out under the guidance of a physician.

 In Wilson disease there is a defect in copper metabolism.
 Patients affected by this disorder have an abnormal build-up of copper in the body due to the inability of the liver to excrete it.
 This inability allows the copper to accumulate in several organs: first the liver and then, usually the brain and the cornea of the eye.
 Treatment involves the use of a de-coppering agent, penicillamine, which removes the excess copper from the body.
 Dietary therapy for this disease includes the avoidance of copper-containing foods like chocolate, nuts, shellfish and mushrooms.